michaellomuscio/WiFi-Study/README.md

-The second is WiFiSurvey.
+The second is **WiFiSurvey**.
 This dataset consists of survey responses.
 The survey was designed by students to measure student perception of the quality of the WiFi.
 The variables are,

 - **Dorm** = “What dorm are you in?”
 - **Quality** = “How would you rate the overall quality of the Wi-Fi?”